PhotopilotPhotopilot

 Who, when, which articles are affected

-Each upload batch receives a log: source, timestamp, user, matched items, unmatched files.
-This can be easily traced back later if in doubt.
+Each upload batch gets a log: source, timestamp, user, matched articles, and unmatched files.
+In case of doubt, this can be easily traced back later.

 Multiple sources